 smack, diesel, gear, dog, horse, junk): Baby will experience tremors, restlessness, vomiting, loss of appetite, poor weight gain.
 It could also be laced with other dangerous substances.
 It is excreted into breast milk in large amounts and can cause a baby to become addicted.
 Breastfeeding should be stopped for 48 hours after using.
-Mothers who are on methadone treatment, in order to get over a Heroin addiction, are sometimes advised to stop breastfeeding for three months while taking
+Mothers who are on methadone treatment, to get over a Heroin addiction, are sometimes advised to stop breastfeeding for three months while taking